Beeveelutions/Richard/README.md

 You can either control C to end the program.

 Run the client 3 times and enter 0, 1 and 2 into the respective terminals.
-(Code will not work if there isnt three clients present)
+(Code will not work if there isnt three clients present) This has to be done within 30 seconds of starting the first client, else there will be an error.

 # Logs